Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

 \subsection{Baselines}

-To the best of our knowledge, apart from lossless compression, no existing lossy compressor is capable of preserving the critical point trajectories in temporal 2D vector field data.
-Since lossless compressors naturally guarantee full topological fidelity, we use them as upper-bound baselines for comparison.
-In addition, we evaluate three representative lossy compressors: ZFP, SZ3, and cpSZ-SoS to investigate how lossy techniques perform in terms of critical point trajectories preservation.
+To the best of our knowledge, apart from lossless compression, no existing lossy compressor is capable of preserving the critical-point trajectories in time-varying 2D vector field data.
+Since lossless compressors such as GZIP, ZSTD, and FPZIP inherently guarantee full topological fidelity, we use them as upper-bound baselines for comparison.
+In addition, we evaluate three representative lossy compressors, that is, ZFP, SZ3, and cpSZ-SoS, to assess how lossy techniques perform in preserving critical-point trajectories.
+All evaluated compressors have $O(N)$ time complexity.